bw2/bw2.github.io/2022-05-06-STR-truth-set.md

-## Assembling an STR Truthset for Tool Benchmarking and Development
+## CHM1_CHM13 Data as an STR Truthset for Tool Benchmarking and Development

 There has been much progress over the past 10 years in the development of STR genotyping tools for short read whole-genome sequencing (WGS) data.
-However, there's still room for improvement, and new tools continue to be developed.
+However, there's still room for improvement, and new tools continue to be developed which aim to close the current gap in accuracy and compute costs between STR genotyping tools and tools for other variant classes like SNVs and InDels.

-A high-quality truthset of WGS samples with known STR expansions or contractions is important for comparing these tools and for further tool development.
+A high-quality truthset of WGS samples with known STR expansions or contractions is key to comparing existing tools and for further tool development.

 To date, STR truth data has come from: